 - 6 grams dehydrated carrots

-- 8 grams orange powder drink mix
+- 8 grams citrus powder drink mix

 - 1 tablespoon taco seasoning